kekyo/ForestLog/README.md

 };
 ```

-Or, filter by predicates from all logs recorded (including outputted to files):
+Or, perform quering and filtering by predicates from all logs recorded (including outputted to files):

 ```csharp
 LogEntry[] importantLogs = await logController.QueryLogEntriesAsync(